Opinion | There’s a huge hole in the debate over how Democrats can save themselves

 There’s no reason such an approach can’t coexist with calling out left excesses where appropriate and improving the Democratic response to parents worried about curriculums and control over education.

 I don’t want to overstate the possibilities here.
-It may be that such an approach might not make much difference in the face of the persistence of the pandemic, public perceptions about inflation and supply chain woes and the structural problems Democrats face.
+It may be that such an approach might not make much difference in the face of the persistence of the pandemic, public perceptions about inflation and supply chain woes, and the structural problems Democrats face.
 As Michael Tomasky writes, getting those things under control would probably go way further in righting Democratic fortunes than finding the magic formula in the culture wars would.

-But as Tomasky also notes, the converse is also true: It often happens that when Democrats do lean into culture war debates and take the forward-facing position that’s supposed to be dangerous, it ends up ... not being dangerous at all.
+But as Tomasky also notes, the converse is true, too: It often happens that when Democrats do lean into culture war debates and take the forward-facing position that’s supposed to be dangerous, it ends up . . . not being dangerous at all.

-For instance, what if those counseling extreme culture-war caution had their way when President Barack Obama’s advisers debated whether he should come out for gay marriage in 2012, with some fearing it would hurt him in the Rust Belt?
+For instance, what if those counseling extreme caution regarding culture war arguments had their way when President Barack Obama’s advisers debated whether he should come out for same-sex marriage in 2012, with some fearing it would hurt him in the Rust Belt?

 It may also be that there are risks and downsides to such an approach.
 But the important point is that the possibility of taking on culture war arguments with an eye toward winning them on the substance should at least be part of the discussion.

-The idea that Democrats would mostly let Republicans skate on many of these fronts without facing a much more meaningful substantive challenge, when all these GOP tactics are doing such serious harm to our civic and political life, can’t be right.
+The idea that Democrats would mostly let Republicans skate on many of these fronts without facing a much more meaningful, substantive challenge, when all these GOP tactics are doing such serious harm to our civic and political life, can’t be right.